genlin/CSS-content/README.md

 - Can I adjust the amount of the Spending Limit?

-- In which countries/regions is Azure commercially available?

-- What currencies can be used to purchase Azure?
+- In which countries and regions is Microsoft Azure commercially available, and what currencies can be used to purchase Azure?

 - Do we restrict resale of Azure based service into countries under embargo?

 - Are Azure and SQL Database available through Microsoft Services Provider License Agreement (SPLA)?

-## FAQ

-### Billing
+## Billing

-**What payment options do I have in purchasing Azure?**
+### What payment options do I have in purchasing Azure?

 You can purchase Azure using a credit or debit card or choose to be invoiced.